 Michael Pastreich - President and CEO

-Prior to his arrival in the Tampa Bay area, Pastreich was executive director of the Elgin Symphony Orchestra in Illinois from 1996 to 2007.
-During his tenure with the ESO, he worked with the community, board of directors and musicians to build it into Illinois’ second largest orchestra and the state’s premier regional orchestra.
-Over that period, the orchestra was recognized for its tremendous artistic growth as well as for being one of the fastest growing orchestras in the nation, with attendance to its classics and pops series almost tripling.
+Prior to his arrival in the Tampa Bay area, Pastreich was executive director of the Elgin Symphony Orchestra (ESO) in Illinois from 1996 to 2007.
+While at the ESO, he worked with the community, board of directors and musicians to build it into Illinois' second largest orchestra and the state's premier regional orchestra.
+Over that period, the orchestra was recognized for its tremendous artistic growth as well as for being one of the fastest growing orchestras in the nation, with attendance to its Classics and Pops series almost tripling.

-Pastreich earned his BFA in silversmithing from Washington University, where he studied under Heikki Seppä and was a Millican Scholar.
+Pastreich earned his bachelor's in fine arts in silversmithing from Washington University, where he studied under Heikki Seppä and was a Millican Scholar.
 Upon graduation, he received a Fulbright Scholarship for his graduate studies in Finland.
-He later forfeited his scholarship to participate in the League of American Orchestras’ Orchestra Management Fellowship Program.
+He later relinquished his scholarship to participate in the League of American Orchestras' Orchestra Management Fellowship Program.

 In 2005, Pastreich was named one of the "25 Chicagoans of the Year" in the Chicago Tribune Arts Section and was honored by the Illinois Council of Orchestras as "Manager of the Year."